samplchallenges/SAMPL7/host_guest/GDCC_and_guests/README.md

 The Gibb group will examine the binding of eight guests: four negatively charged, and four positively charged.
 As previously, all binding constants will be determined in sodium phosphate buffer at pH 11.5.
-The guests have been selected to partially overlap with previous determinations for binding to OA (Ka values in black below).
+The guests have been selected to partially overlap with previous determinations for binding to OA (first row of guests; known ITC values to be added to this repository later).
 These six examples will act as a reference point for the other determinations.
-There will be two new determinations for binding to OA (estimated Ka shown in red), as well as eight new determinations for *exo*-OA (unknown Ka values shown as red question marks.)
-Each of the ten new determinations will be carried out in triplicate using ITC.
+There will be two new determinations for binding to OA (second row of guests), as well as the eight new determinations using new host exo-OA.
+Each of the ten new determinations will be carried out in triplicate using ITC, and where necessary, verified by NMR.

 ![](../../images/GDCC_guests.jpg)